Keir Starmer issues tough warning to Labour after bruising defeat in Boris’s old seat

 Keir Starmer turned his fire on parts of his own party on Saturday as he sought to keep Labour on the path to No 10.

+Addressing the forum that will help set the agenda for his party’s manifesto, the Labour leader warned against giving Conservatives ammunition at the next election.

-The Labour leader held up Friday’s bruising by-election loss in Boris Johnson’s old seat as a cautionary tale, warning the party it had to “face up to” and to “learn the lesson” of the defeat.
+He held up Friday’s bruising by-election loss in Boris Johnson’s old seat as a cautionary tale, warning the party it had to “face up to” and to “learn the lesson” of the defeat.
+“We are doing something very wrong” when a Labour party policy was on “each and every Tory leaflet,” he said.

-Addressing Labour’s national policy forum in Nottingham, which brings together members and affiliated groups to discuss the next manifesto, Sir Keir said: “We’ve got to ask ourselves seriously – are our priorities the priorities of working people or are they just baggage that shows them we don’t see the country through their eyes?”.
+Addressing Labour’s national policy forum in Nottingham, which brings together members and affiliated groups to discuss the next manifesto, Sir Keir said: “We’ve got to ask ourselves seriously – are our priorities the priorities of working people or are they just baggage that shows them we don’t see the country through their eyes?”

+Sources said Starmer was cautioning in his speech that the forum should reflect the needs of the public.

-The Tories held Uxbridge in west London by focusing on Labour mayor Sadiq Khan’s much disliked plans to charge motorists with more polluting cars.
+The Tories held Uxbridge in west London by focusing on Labour mayor Sadiq Khan’s much-disliked plans to charge motorists with more polluting cars.
+A source close to Sadiq Khan said he was “listening” and “always looking at ways” to address concerns.

-But Sir Keir warned his party that the result shows “policy matters” when it comes to elections.
+But Starmer warned his party that the result shows “policy matters” when it comes to elections.

-“We are doing something very wrong" when a Labour party policy was on "each and every Tory leaflet," he said.

-Sources said Sir Keir was cautioning in his speech that the forum should reflect the needs of the public.
+Later in Bedfordshire, where a by-election is expected soon in Nadine Dorries’s seat, Starmer said the party would not change its controversial plans to keep the two-child benefits cap in place, which last week sparked a mutiny among Labour MPs.

+Starmer told broadcasters: “I've been absolutely clear that we won't have any unfunded spending commitments, so we proceed on that basis.
+And that is why we're not going to change our policy on the two-child benefit cap.
+But we have to recognise that that is as a result of the damage that the Tories have done to our economy.”

+Senior Tories have warned Sunak he is “doomed to lose power” if he does not change course ahead of the election.

+One senior Tory told The Independent that he feared an escalation of “dog whistling” on culture war issues from his own party in the run-up to the election.

-Sir Keir has blamed Mr Khan and his hated expansion of the ultra-low-emission zone (Ulez) for their shock defeat.
+Starmer has blamed Khan and his hated expansion of the ultra-low-emission zone (Ulez) for their shock defeat.

-Labour’s defeated candidate in the Uxbridge by-election Danny Beales launched a vicious attack on the emissions scheme at the forum, saying the policy had “cut us off at the knees” and handed the seat to the Tories.
+Danny Beales, Labour’s defeated candidate in the Uxbridge by-election, launched a vicious attack on the emissions scheme at the forum, saying the policy had “cut us off at the knees” and handed the seat to the Tories.

 He also declared: “Ulez is bad policy.
 It must be rethought.”

-On Friday Sir Keir said it was clear Ulez was the reason the Tories won and urging Mr Khan to "reflect" on the expansion.
+On Friday Starmer said it was clear Ulez was the reason the Tories won and urged Khan to "reflect" on the expansion.
 "We know that [was the reason for defeat].
 We heard that on the doors.
-And we've all got to reflect on that - including the mayor," he said.
+And we've all got to reflect on that, including the mayor," he said.
+Labour MPs from outer London now plan to send a delegation to Khan to urge him to pause the scheme, according to reports.

-Labour MPs have told The Independent Mr Khan and the party should now ditch the policy.
+Labour MPs have told The Independent that Khan and the party should now ditch the policy.

-Siobhan McDonagh, the MP for outer London seat Mitcham and Morden, urged Mr Khan to "suspend" the expansion and find a way to make sure "those with the broadest shoulders" carry the burden for any changes.
+Siobhan McDonagh, the MP for outer London seat Mitcham and Morden, urged Khan to "suspend" the expansion and find a way to make sure "those with the broadest shoulders" carry the burden for any changes.

 "I think Sadiq should suspend the start date and have another look at it," she said, adding that the £12.50 charge set to be imposed on outer London drivers from August was essentially a "regressive tax".